Arithmetic quantum unique ergodicity for products of hyperbolic $2$- and $3$-spaces: Introduction

 It turns out that for any Hecke eigenfunction $\phi$, the eigenvalue of $\lambda_p$ of one of the two operators $T_{g_p}$, $T_{g_p^2}$ is at least comparable to the square root of the size of its support.
-In addition, the supports $[g_p],[g_p^2]$ of these operators do not intersect $\SL_2(\Q)$: complex conjguation exchanges the Gaussian prime $a+bi$ with the distinct Gaussian prime $a-bi$, so the ratio of matrices from the two double cosets must contain both primes and cannot be real), so these operators themselves do not cause intersections.
+In addition, the supports $[g_p],[g_p^2]$ of these operators do not intersect $\SL_2(\Q)$: complex conjugation exchanges the Gaussian prime $a+bi$ with the distinct Gaussian prime $a-bi$, so the ratio of matrices from the two double cosets must contain both primes and cannot be real), so these operators themselves do not cause intersections.
 Making use of these as building blocks and combining the contribution from many primes we then construct an amplifier which has good spectral properties and at the same time avoids intersections caused by $\SL_2(\Q)$.

-Each closed orbit $xHM$ is the projection of $L=gHM$ where the entries of $g$ are algebraic but need not be rational, so greater care must be taken to define the complex conjugation which limits the intersection and correspondgly the arithmetic progression from which we select the primes needs to be smaller.
+Each closed orbit $xHM$ is the projection of $L=gHM$ where the entries of $g$ are algebraic but need not be rational, so greater care must be taken to define the complex conjugation which limits the intersection and correspondingly the arithmetic progression from which we select the primes needs to be smaller.
 Also, we need to consider the stabilizers of the subvarieties of $L$ that will appear in the recursive argument.
-We show these stabilizers are either contained in a conjguate of $H$ (so that a corresponding complex conjugation exists) or are tori (which are already known to cause few intersections).
+We show each of these stabilizers is either contained in a conjugate of $H$, and then similarly to the case of $H$ itself we can avoid it entirely, or are tori (which are already known to cause few intersections).